donbright/rust-lang-cheat-sheet/README.md

 7 % 5              // modulo (remainder)
 & | ^              // bitwise and, or, xor
 << >>              // leftshift, rightshift, will crash on overflow
-a.rotate_left(3)   // circular bit rotation, wrapping around a.rotate_right(4)  // circular bit rotation, wrapping around !                  // bitwise not
+// note that in C, overflowing << is actually undefined.
-a == b != c < d <= e > f >= g  // logical comparison
+// Rust has multiple versions, each defined. a.rotate_left(3)   // circular bit rotation, out of left -> in at right a.wrapping_shl(3)  // this destroys the left-most bits that would cause overflow a.overflowing_shl(4) // returns tuple (value,did_it_overflow) a.rotate_right(4)  // circular bit rotation, wrapping around !                  // bitwise not a == b != c < d <= e > f >= g  // logical comparison